changelab-hq/jason/README.md

 - Benchmark and migrate if necessary ConnectionPool::Wrapper vs ConnectionPool
 - Assess using RedisGraph for the graph diffing functionality, to see if this would provide a performance boost

-## Development

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/jason.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/jason/blob/master/CODE_OF_CONDUCT.md).

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-## Code of Conduct

-Everyone interacting in the Jason project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/jason/blob/master/CODE_OF_CONDUCT.md).